heynemann/pyccuracy/docs/source/actions/select/select_is_visible_action.rst

 	...
 	Then
-		I see "lnkSomething" link
+		I see "chkSomething" checkbox

 *Rest of the test ommitted for clarity*

 .. versionadded:: 0.1
-   Link Is Visible action.
+   Checkbox Is Visible action.